BowTiedJungle/project-J/docs/README.md

 Your networks section of `hardhat.config.js` must be set up with an appropriate alchemy or infura API URL (or your local node URL if you're a tryhard) and the private key for your interacting account. ***WARNING: DO NOT PUSH THIS FILE TO GITHUB!***

-You must also obtain an etherscan API key and add `require("@nomiclabs/hardhat-etherscan");` to your `hardhat.config.js` to verify on etherscan.
+You must also obtain an etherscan API key, add `require("@nomiclabs/hardhat-etherscan");` to your `hardhat.config.js`, and add `etherscan: { apiKey: YOUR_KEY_HERE }` to your `module.exports` to allow verifying on etherscan.
+This is not required if you are not verifying.

 ### Deploy Gnosis Safe